nwpray/command_line_arguments/readme.md

 `chmod 755 install.sh`
 from the terminal and attempt install again.

-## Use
+## Usage

+To get a detailed usage list, run
+`setport -h`
+from terminal.

 ## Testing

+To run test to ensure that the program is still working, run `setporttest` in the terminal after installation

 ## Uninstall

-=== Portsetter readme ===

----Installation---\n
-run './install.sh' command from this directory in terminal

-*if response is : bash: ./install.sh: Permission denied, run 'chmod 755 install.sh' command in terminal and try again*

----Use---\n
-for usage, run 'setport -h' command in terminal

----Testing---\n
-to run test set, run 'setporttest' command in terminal

----Uninstall---\n
-run './uninstall.sh' command from this directory in terminal

-*if response is : bash: ./uninstall.sh: Permission denied, run 'chmod 755 uninstall.sh' command in terminal and try again*
+To uninstall the program and its aliases, run `./uninstall.sh` from the terminal from the same directory you ran the install script from As of this document, the latest version is 1.3

+If you get the response
+`./uninstall.sh`
+then run
+`chmod 755 uninstall.sh`

-*install and uninstall automatically restart your bash session on completion*
+### Install and Uninstall scripts will automatically restart your bash session on completion.